 If you do not qualify for the EU Settlement Scheme and are in the UK on a different study or work visa, you'll be subject to the work rules attached to your visa.

-See our Student Visa pages for more information on working with a Student Visa.
+For more information on working with a Student visa see our Student visa pages.

 If you enter the UK as a Standard Visitor, you are not permitted to work.

-If you are studying on a course of more than 6 months, you will need to obtain the correct Study visa unless you hold another immigration status that allows you to study in the UK.Please see our information for studying with a Student Visa.
+If you are studying on a course of more than six months, you will need to obtain the correct Study visa unless you hold immigration status in the UK under the EU Settlement Scheme or another status which permits study.